Existing Reality in Uganda

 Our target is that children and young people in the community have continuous access to education and do not have to postpone or leave school for lack of funding.

-“ENYIKARA” literally means “how people live”, in a local language.
+“ENYIKARA” literally means “how people live”, in the local language.

 The families that are part of our program live in semi-permanent houses that are in very poor condition, in which the spaces dedicated to cooking and bathing are only frames or shrubs, or old iron sheets as a structure.